Pennsylvania Turnpike: 2010s–present

-In December 2010, the PTC announced they were considering the removal toll rates from tickets.
+In December 2010, the PTC announced they were considering the removal of toll rates from tickets.
 Ultimately, after backlash, they announced this would not occur in January 2011.

 In 2005, plans were announced to widen the road to six lanes between the Irwin Interchange and New Stanton Interchange.
-As part of the project, the Hempfield service plaza was closed in January 2007.
+As part of the project, the Hempfield Service Plaza was closed in January 2007.
 Work was completed in November 2011.

 On July 23, 2009, widening of the roadway to six lanes began between the Warrendale Toll Plaza and Butler Valley Interchange.
 Work involved replacing three overpasses, and building a new alignment between milepost 32.4 and milepost 35.5.
 It was completed in November 2012 at the cost of $113,000,000.

 On September 26, 2012, the PTC began a program to introduce a new ATIM system.
 These printed new tickets, which were 1.75 inches longer, printed on thermal paper, and lacked magnetic strips the old tickets had.
 In addition, the tickets were not preprinted, meaning that more ink was saved in comparison to the old system.
 The first two interchanges to get the new machines were the Willow Hill and Lebanon-Lancaster Interchanges.
 After this test was completed, starting on October 1, the new machines were installed at the rest of the low volume interchanges, and by December 6, the high volume interchanges had also transitioned to the new system.
 This was done because the old ATIM system had become obsolete, and if left in use past 2012, they would have been expensive to maintain due to a shortage of parts.

-In 1998, plans were announced for a slip ramp at PA 252.
-Residents opposed the plan, fearing that it would impact the area.
-In 1999, the commission altered these plans so that a ramp would be built at PA 29 instead.
-The PTC approved funding for the slip ramp in 2002, but the project was temporarily put on hold in 2009 because of engineering and design problems.
+In 1998, plans were announced for the construction of a slip ramp to provide an entrance to the turnpike eastbound from PA 252 in Tredyffrin Township.
+Residents opposed the plan, fearing that it would impact the area, which was in close proximity to Valley Forge National Historical Park.
+In 1999, the commission altered these plans so that a ramp would be built at PA 29 in Devault instead, providing access to the nearby Great Valley Corporate Center.
+The PTC approved funding for the slip ramp in 2002, but the project was temporarily put on hold for several years due to engineering and design problems.
 It was announced that the commission would approve construction of the slip ramp at PA 29 in August 2010, and construction began the following March.
-The new ramp became the only E-ZPass interchange, as it was accessible in both directions.
+The new ramp became the only full E-ZPass-only interchange, as it was accessible in all movements.
 It opened on December 11, 2012; Governor Tom Corbett cut the ribbon.

 On June 22, 2012, the PTC began a $4.5 million project to reconstruct the Somerset Interchanges access road.
 Some of the old connections to local roads were eliminated, and two new ones were created to supplement them.
 This was completed in Summer 2013.

 On June 17, 2014, the road was officially dedicated as a Blue Star Memorial Highway, in honor of the veterans who served at the PTC.